 You can start a thread with an empty text box or one that already has content.
 For example, if you want to set the documentʼs layout before you add content, you can add several text boxes, place them where you want, then link them.
 Or, you can start with a text box that already has content, then link more text boxes to accommodate your text.

-The circle fills with color and the number 1 to indicate it’s the start of a thread.
-If you see a different number or if the color matches an existing thread, the text box was linked to an existing thread instead.
+The circle fills with colour and the number 1 to indicate it’s the start of a thread.
+If you see a different number or if the colour matches an existing thread, the text box was linked to an existing thread instead.
 To make it the start of a new thread, tap its circle and choose Create New Thread.